 Today hip-hop is one of, if not the most-listened to music genres in the world and yet many fans of the genre still regard the 90s as being the “Golden Age“.
 There were so many classic records released during that decade that it makes it almost impossible to put together a list that’s under 100 records long.

 If you know anything about rap music, chances are you’ll see one or two artists on this list that you recognize.
 Maybe you’ve heard a song or two from one of the records here on the radio or a movie soundtrack.
-If you don’t recognize any of the records here, that’s alright, you came to the right place to discover some classic gems!
+If you don’t recognize any of the records, you came to the right place to discover some classic gems!

-Here’s a list of the albums we chose to include:
+Here’s a list of the albums on this list:

 - A Tribe Called Quest – The Low End Theory (1991)